Many of the services noted below are accessible through LCC's Virtual Welcome Center as well as on campus.

 High school students can earn dual credit at both their high school and at Lower Columbia College without leaving high school.
 Dual credit applies to career and technical education (CTE) courses, which then transfer to college programs.
 Once you finish high school you can apply your credits to one of Lower Columbia College's professional-technical programs.
 Credits earned at Lower Columbia College will transfer to any Washington State two-year institution or college, and some four-year colleges.

-Cashiering, located in the Admissions Building, is where you pay for tuition, testing fees, parking fines and transcript fees.
+Cashiering, located in the Admissions Building, is where you pay for tuition,, parking fines and transcript fees.
 Students can also pay tuition and most fees online through ctcLink.
 Payment options include cash, check, debit/credit card, Visa or MasterCard.
-LCC also has a tuition payment plan located at lowercolumbia.edu/payment-plan.
+LCC also has a tuition payment plan.

 Licensed childcare for children one month through five years of age is available to LCC students, staff and faculty members.
 In addition to high quality childcare services, the LCC Early Learning Center offers a Pre-Kindergarten Readiness Program, and partners with the Longview School District for math and literacy assessments.